KirstenBolda/js-notes/js_by_topic/methods.md

 ```
 const capName = function (fullName) {
-  // split the full name into an array individual names
+  // split the full name into an array of individual names
   const nameArray  = fullName.split(" ");
   console.log(nameArray)
   // create an empty array for the capitalized names
   const nameCapitalized = []
-  // capitalize the first letter of each name and push each one into the nameArray
+  // use .replace() to capitalize the first letter of each name and push each name into the nameArray
   for (const name of nameArray) {
     nameCapitalized.push(name.replace(name[0],name[0].toUpperCase()))
   }